pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 1. It takes a given node in a graph and sets that node at the desired value.
 2. It removes any causal influence of this node by other nodes.
 It does this by removing all incoming edges into that node.

-Here is a visual demonstration of that using an example from Pearl's book, [Causality](https://en.wikipedia.org/wiki/Causality_(book)).
+Here is a visual demonstration of that using an example from {cite:t}`pearl2000causality`.

 ![](sprinkler.png)